-Interfaces with public procurement and investment programmes and links with Urban Innovative Actions (UIA) under the Urban Agenda for the EU, the European Urban Initiative

-(EUI) under the cohesion policy, ESIF, private funds, etc. should be explored to support takeup and larger scale implementation of tested approaches and solutions.
+Interfaces with public procurement and investment programmes and links with Urban Innovative Actions (UIA) under the Urban Agenda for the EU, the European Urban Initiative (EUI) under the cohesion policy, ESIF, private funds, etc. should be explored to support takeup and larger scale implementation of tested approaches and solutions.

 The consortium that won the grant under topic HORIZON-CL5-2021-D2-01-16 is uniquely placed to submit a proposal to continue the envisioned partnership.
 It is noted that this consortium submitted the initial proposal leading to the identification of the partnership in the Horizon Europe strategic planning 2021-2024.
 Moreover, it has implemented the partnership through the co-funded calls in the years 2022 and 2023.
-In this context, the current consortium has particular expertise in relation to the objectives of the Partnership, the activities to be implemented in particular 2022 and 2023 co-funded calls, or other calls/scope of calls clearly required/envisioned pursuant to initial proposal/partnership, and other relevant aspects of the action.
-In practice, no other consortium would be able to continue the activities of the Partnership underway without a significant disruption of the ongoing activities.
+In this context, the current consortium has specific expertise in relation to the objectives of the Partnership, the activities implemented in 2022 and 2023 co-funded calls, or other calls/scope of calls clearly required/envisioned pursuant to initial proposal/partnership, and other relevant aspects of the Partnership underway without a significant disruption of the ongoing activities.